FdK-Stuttgart/Associations/README.md

    will be copied to the right location when deploying the apps. **The file will NOT be committed to the Git repository.**

-1. For the development a PHP server may need to be started:
+1. Development on Ubuntu: a PHP server may need to be started:
    ```shell
    php -S localhost:4200 -t ./map/database/
    ```